 His wandering eye fell upon Alexandra von Hessen, his first cousin and the woman destined to become the last Empress of Russian.
 But Aliky, as she was known in the upper reaches of Europe’s royalty, turned Eddy down.
 Perhaps, Alexandra spotted something in Eddy’s character that was unappealing.
 As BBC History Extra notes “The prince was exceptionally languid and lethargic, showing precious little interest in anything at all, beyond shooting birds out of the sky.”

-Then there was Helene d’Orleans, to whom Eddy wrote to almost daily confessing that “You are indeed to me an angel upon Earth.”
+Then, there was Helene d’Orleans, to whom Eddy wrote almost daily confessing that “You are indeed to me an angel upon Earth.”

 Lydia Manton was a chorus girl on the London stage whose relationship with Eddy had to be masked behind the façade that she was really the mistress of Lord Charles Montagu.

 A woman called Annie Crook also appears in lists of Eddy’s love interests and that relationship takes us into a very dark place indeed.

 Eddy the Ripper?

 A very convoluted theory puts Albert Victor in the frame as a Jack the Ripper suspect.
 The story goes that Annie Crook was a prostitute that Eddy married and with whom he had a child.

 Certainly, it was possible they met because it was the habit of upper-class toffs to visit hookers in London’s gritty East End.
 But marriage?
 Hmmm.

 We have to thank, if that’s the right word, Stephen Knight for this theory.
 In his 1976 book, Jack the Ripper: the Final Solution, he recounts a story told to him by one Joseph Gorman.